nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <img src="images/StorageClassDiagram.png" width="550" />

 The `Storage` component,
-* can save both Uninurse book data and user preference data in json format, and read them back into corresponding objects.
+* can save both Uninurse book data and user preference data in JSON format, and read them back into corresponding objects.
 * inherits from both `UninurseBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)